-And having all these decisions made ahead of time means there is one less thing to have to remember once construction has begun.
+And having all of these decisions made ahead of time means there is one less thing to have to remember once construction has begun.

-Porcelain slabs are an example of a specialized product that may take longer to deliver.
+Porcelain slabs are a specialized product that's newer in Ottawa.
 They're seen in this shower by Amsted Design-Build and StyleHaus Interiors.